Page last updated: 20 February 2026

 How much cargo moves through Paris Charles de Gaulle Airport each year?

-- Cargo volumes reached 1.87 million metric tons in 2023, declining from 1.93 million metric tons in 2022.
+- Cargo volumes reached 1.81 million tons in 2023, declining from 1.85 million tons in 2022.

-- CDG Airport had handled 2.1 million metric tons in 2019, which dropped to 1.9 million metric tons in 2020.
+- CDG Airport handled 1.93 million tons in 2019, which dropped to 1.64 million tons in 2020.

 How reliable is Paris Charles de Gaulle Airport?

-- Peak delays: Summer convective weather and occasional ATC strikes
+- Peak delays: Summer convective weather and occasional ATC strikes continue to impact operations during high-traffic periods

 How does Paris Charles de Gaulle Airport rank globally?

-Paris Charles de Gaulle Airport (CDG) ranks as the 14th busiest airport globally and the 3rd busiest in Europe by passenger traffic in 2024.
+Paris Charles de Gaulle Airport ranks as the 14th busiest airport globally and the 3rd busiest in Europe by passenger traffic in 2024.

 - Global ranking: 14th worldwide after major hubs like Atlanta, Beijing, and Dubai